-The Company's historic funding arrangements with GECC have included five revolving credit facilities (the "GECC Revolving Credit Facilities") between GECC (or certain of its subsidiaries) pursuant to which the Bank could borrow up to an aggregate of \$10 billion.
+The Company's historic funding arrangements with GECC have included five revolving credit facilities (the "GECC Revolving Credit Facilities") between GECC (or certain of its subsidiaries) and the Bank (or certain of its subsidiaries) pursuant to which the Bank could borrow up to an aggregate of \$10 billion.
 All amounts outstanding under the GECC Revolving Credit Facilities were repaid at the date of the closing of the IPO, and on September 4, 2014, following receipt of a non-objection from the Office of the Comptroller of the Currency ("OCC") and as previously contemplated in our Registration Statement, these facilities were terminated and replaced with a new \$6.0 billion intercompany revolving credit facility between the Company and the Bank.
 Borrowings under the new intercompany facility will be eliminated in our consolidated financial statements.